Nicky Butt: Coaching

 In October 2012, Butt returned to Manchester United as a coach for the club's reserve team.
 He was appointed head of the academy in February 2016, a few months after the departure of Brian McClair.
 Since November 2016, he has filled in as interim coach of the reserve (under-23) team after Warren Joyce left for the managerial position at Wigan Athletic.
 He briefly served as assistant to Ryan Giggs, after Giggs was made the interim manager of the Manchester United first team, following the departure of David Moyes.

 In July 2019, Manchester United restructured their backroom staff, making Butt the head of first-team development, reporting directly to manager Ole Gunnar Solskjær to help improve the transition for young players from the youth team to the first team.
 Nick Cox replaced Butt as head of the academy.
 In March 2021, it was announced that Butt was to leave Manchester United after 9 years there in various coaching roles within their academy.

 Business interests

 In 2014, it was announced that Butt, along with fellow ex-Manchester United players Ryan Giggs, Paul Scholes, and Gary and Phil Neville had agreed a deal to purchase Salford City ahead of the 2014–15 season. with plans to get the club to the Football League.
 The group announced they would take part in a special friendly, with Salford facing a Class of '92 team.
 On 22 September, the group agreed to sell a 50% stake in the club to billionaire Peter Lim.

 On 31 October 2022, Salford City announced the appointment of Butt as the club's chief executive officer, taking over from Gary Neville who had served in that role in a part-time capacity for eight years.
+On 15 October 2024, Butt announced he was stepping down as CEO of Salford to pursue coaching opportunities.